Olds, Alberta

 Olds (/oʊldz/ OHLDZ) is a town in central Alberta, Canada within Mountain View County and the Calgary–Edmonton Corridor.
 It is approximately 61 km south of Red Deer and 90 km north of Calgary.
 The nearest towns are Didsbury to the south, Bowden to the north, Sundre to the west and Three Hills to the east.
 Olds is located at the intersection of Highway 27 and Highway 2A, 5 km west of the Queen Elizabeth II Highway.
 The Canadian Pacific Kansas City's main Edmonton-Calgary line runs through the town.

 Geography

 Olds lies within the Grasslands Natural Region of Alberta.
-Downtown Olds is about 1041 m above sea level.
-In 2011, the town covered a land area of 14.87 km2.
+The community is about 1041 m above sea level.

 Climate

 Olds has a humid continental climate (Köppen climate classification Dfb) and falls into the Natural Resources Canada (NRC) Plant Hardiness Zone 3b.
 The average temperature is around 11.5 C in late July to -10.1 C in mid-January.

-Winters are cold with temperatures often dropping to or below −30 C. These are broken up from the dry Chinook winds from the mountains.
+Winters are cold with temperatures often dropping to or below −30 C. These are broken up from the dry chinook winds from the mountains.

 Summers can be hot with temperatures reaching up to 30 C.